-We don’t have any information about Samsung’s plans, but the company typically holds a public beta ahead of the official release.
-It did so with Android Nougat, Android Oreo, and Android Pie so there’s no reason to expect a change with Android 10.
+Samsung typically holds a public beta ahead of the official release.
+It did so with Android Nougat, Android Oreo, and Android Pie.
+That won’t change with Android 10.

 Samsung used to keep its Android betas exclusive to its Galaxy S flagship models.
 Back in 2016, the Android Nougat beta exclusive to the Galaxy S7 and Galaxy S7 Edge.
 And in 2017 Samsung limited the Android Oreo beta to the Galaxy S8 and Galaxy S8+.

 It took a different approach with Android Pie.
 Instead of keeping it limited to Galaxy S flagships, Samsung expanded the Android Pie/One UI beta to former flagships and mid-range devices.

 The Android Pie beta started with the Galaxy S9 and Galaxy S9+, but Samsung also released it for the Galaxy Note 9, Galaxy S8, Galaxy Note 8, and Galaxy A series.